 Dysfunction is a condition that affects people between 15 and 45 years of age.
 It causes radial and circumferential annulus rips and localized synovitis in the facet joints.
 Instability affects people between the ages of 35 and 70, and it involves the rupture of the inner disc, which leads to gradual resorption and degeneration of the facet joints.
 Stabilization is the ultimate stage, which often occurs beyond 60 years of age.
 Hypertrophic bone forms around the facet joints and the disc, causing a rigid and ankylosing spine.
 During disc degeneration, each spine segment would be at a distinct state of degeneration, which need not be uniform.
 To be more specific, one spine section may experience dysfunction while another is experiencing instability.

-The most common symptoms of degenerative disc disease in neck are neck pain and stiffness, burning sensation in the neck, tingling, numbness, etc. In the majority of the cases, the degeneration is exhibited as a self-limited complaint, whereas in some cases, symptoms of cervical spine disorders demand effective treatment methodologies.
+The most common symptoms of degenerative disc disease in the neck are neck pain and stiffness, burning sensation in the neck, tingling, numbness, etc. In the majority of the cases, the degeneration is exhibited as a self-limited complaint, whereas in some cases, symptoms of cervical spine disorders demand effective treatment methodologies.

 This blog will take you through the different cervical degenerative disc disease treatment options available for addressing the issue.
 Consultation with a physician and competent supervision is required for any cervical degeneration treatment suggested in this blog.